vicking20/jfresolve/README.md

 - You can reduce search results in configuration to make it slightly faster.
 - Internet speed needs to be decent enough to handle multiple search requests.

+## Disclaimer

+This project is intended for **educational purposes only**.
+It was developed to learn more about the c# language and understand how to inject custom results when a user does a search in Jellyfin using Dto's.
+While it was a fun experiment, it is provided as-is, and others are welcome to modify or use it for their own educational purposes at their risk.

 ---